Dental residency program

 - Paid holidays and sick days

-Children's Hospital Pediatric Dental Program offers a one-week externship for interested applicants.
+Children's Hospital Pediatric Dental Program offers a well-rounded externship experience for interested applicants.
+A one week (Monday - Friday) visit is strongly recommended, but a new 3-day option can be accommodated, if needed.
 The externship is limited to fourth-year dental students or dentists interested in applying to the program.
 Please contact Dr. Carli DiGioia (CDiGioia@chw.org) for more information.

 Children's Hospital accepts four dental residency applicants annually through the Postdoctoral Application Support Service/Match Application Service.
 All four residents will receive a stipend.